 Wave charges a fee for accepting credit and debit payments for invoices.
-The cost is 2.9% of the transaction amount plus a flat fee of 30 cents.
+The cost is 2.9% of the transaction amount plus a flat fee of 60 cents.
 For example, if you have one hundred transactions for $30 each, you’d pay $117 in fees.
 This applies to Visa, Mastercard, and Discover transactions.
 For American Express transactions, you’ll pay more: 3.4% + 60 cents per transaction.

 However, businesses with higher monthly volumes may be able to save significantly over flat rate-style pricing.
 Use a credit card processing comparison site to see what rates and fees your business is eligible for.

 Wave Accounting features high levels of security and strong encryption.
 The company is rated as a Level 1 PCI service provider and follows all security best practices laid out by the PCI standards.